awslabs/aws-sdk-swift/reference/0.x/AWSWorkMail/WorkMailClientProtocol.md

 func deleteRetentionPolicy(input: DeleteRetentionPolicyInput, completion: @escaping (ClientRuntime.SdkResult<DeleteRetentionPolicyOutputResponse, DeleteRetentionPolicyOutputError>) -> Void)
 ```

-### deleteUser(input:​completion:​)
+### deleteUser(input:completion:)

 Deletes a user from Amazon WorkMail and all subsequent systems.
-Before you can delete a
-user, the user state must be DISABLED.
-Use the DescribeUser
-action to confirm the user state.
+Before you can delete a user, the user state must be DISABLED.
+Use the \[DescribeUser\] action to confirm the user state.
 Deleting a user is permanent and cannot be undone.
-WorkMail archives user mailboxes for
-30 days before they are permanently removed.
+WorkMail archives user mailboxes for 30 days before they are permanently removed.

 ``` swift
 func deleteUser(input: DeleteUserInput, completion: @escaping (ClientRuntime.SdkResult<DeleteUserOutputResponse, DeleteUserOutputError>) -> Void)
 ```

-### deregisterFromWorkMail(input:​completion:​)
+### deregisterFromWorkMail(input:completion:)

 Mark a user, group, or resource as no longer used in Amazon WorkMail.
-This action
-disassociates the mailbox and schedules it for clean-up.
-WorkMail keeps mailboxes for 30 days
-before they are permanently removed.
-The functionality in the console is
+This action disassociates the mailbox and schedules it for clean-up.
+WorkMail keeps mailboxes for 30 days before they are permanently removed.
+The functionality in the console is Disable.
-Disable.

 ``` swift
 func deregisterFromWorkMail(input: DeregisterFromWorkMailInput, completion: @escaping (ClientRuntime.SdkResult<DeregisterFromWorkMailOutputResponse, DeregisterFromWorkMailOutputError>) -> Void)
 ```

-### describeGroup(input:​completion:​)
+### describeGroup(input:completion:)

 Returns the data available for the group.